Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Application to spectral density approximation

-As the non-negative approximation~\refequ{equ:non-negative-chebyshev-approximation} ``wastes'' half of the degrees of freedom, it can be expected to be less accurate than the standard Chebyshev approximation.
-On the other hand, $\sqrt{g_{\sigma}} \propto g_{\sqrt{2}\sigma}$ is somewhat easier to approximate because it is less \enquote{pointy} compared to $g_{\sigma}$.
-Overall, it turns out that one needs to choose the degree of the non-negative approximation roughly a factor $\sqrt{2}$ larger to match the approximation error of the standard Chebyshev approximation (see also \reffig{fig:interpolation-issue}).
+As the non-negative approximation~\cref{equ:non-negative-chebyshev-approximation} ``wastes'' half of the degrees of freedom, it can be expected to be less accurate than the standard Chebyshev approximation.
+On the other hand, $\sqrt{g_{\sigma}} \propto g_{\sqrt{2}\sigma}$ is somewhat easier to approximate because it is less ``pointy" compared to $g_{\sigma}$.
+Overall, it turns out that one needs to choose the degree of the non-negative approximation roughly a factor $\sqrt{2}$ larger to match the approximation error of the standard Chebyshev approximation (see also \cref{fig:interpolation-issue}).
+An additional advantage of our approach to preserving non-negativity is that when we apply any of the trace estimators we analyzed in \cref{sec:analysis} to the approximation $\underline{g}_{\sigma}^{(m)}(t\mtx{I} - \mtx{A})$, the resulting spectral density approximation remains non-negative; no post-processing is needed to ensure this property.